 Lynne Glickert, M.A.T., Ed.S. - Principal

 In July, 2009, Lynne Glickert was hired and charged by the Confluence Academy Board of Directors to open a charter arts school by August, 2010.
 With her background as a music teacher and school principal, her expertise in Arts Integration, and her connections to the art community, she was the ideal person to make that dream a reality.
 Ms. Glickert has worked as a music teacher in the Clayton School District and John Burroughs School, and as an administrator in the Parkway, Lindbergh and University City School Districts.
+In December, 2013, as the administration expands to accomodate the growing student body, Ms. Glickert was appointed Executive Director of GCAA.
+She will head the administration and oversee the principal and vice principals, and be able to work on GCAA’s long-term “big picture.”
 She is also an anti-racism facilitator with Educational Equity Consultants, and has worked in a variety of schools and organizations throughout the St. Louis area.
 She is the proud mother of three grown sons.

 Email link: email@example.com